pvs-hd-tea/TCrules/DOCUMENTATION.md

 ##  Pipeline
 ### Training
 For training the model, i.e. deriving the rules, we use a parallel corpus we created ourself which consists of 10 files per language.
-The model goes line by line through all files.
-For each line the s-expression and the parse tree is created via the [tree-sitter](https://github.com/tree-sitter/tree-sitter) parsers.
+The model goes through all files line by line.
+For each line, the s-expression and the parse tree is created uing the [tree-sitter](https://github.com/tree-sitter/tree-sitter) parsers.
-Then the keyword of the root node first children is extracted.
-If there is a statement (if, while or for statement) and there is not a rule for it yet, the block is determined, the generic expression for it is created and the rule is added to the database.
+Then the keyword of first children of the root node is extracted.
+If there is a statement (if-, while- or for-statement) and there is not a rule for it yet, the block is determined, the generic expression for it is created and the rule is added to the database.
-For example, we get the following generic expressions and rule for an arbitrary if statement:
+For example, we get the following generic expressions and rule for any if-statement:
 ```
 ['if (@) {\n    @\n}\n', 'if (@) {\n    @\n}\n', 'if @:\n    @\n']
 ```
-where `@` is used as a placeholder and the expressions correspond to the languages C++, JAVA and PYTHON.
+where `@` is used as a placeholder and the expressions correspond to the C++, JAVA and PYTHON languages.
 ```json
 "if_statement": [
 	[